benbyford/ai-ethics-framework/Issues.md

 - ### Education / knowledge and awareness

 - ### Appropriate measurements of technologically influenced social flourishing

+  - What do we mean by flourishing in the digital age?

+- ### Values

+  - What values are you promoting that will inform decision making?

 [specific AI technology consideration]

-- ### Appropriate AI usage
+- ### Appropriate AI usage (guidance)

-  - Where is or isn't it appropriate to use AI/ML
+  - Where is or isn't it appropriate to use AI/ML (see roboethics)

 - ### Surveillance

-  - When ad for what reason is Surveillance appropriate?
+  - For what reason is AI based Surveillance appropriate?

 ## Businesses / organisations / brand